Honorary Life Member

 Catherine Laing, RN, PhD, is Assistant Professor of Nursing at the University of Calgary.
 She has an extensive background in clinical, educational, and administrative areas in the field of Pediatric Oncology.
 Her doctoral research was a hermeneutic study related to understanding the meaning and effects of children’s cancer camps for the child with cancer and the family.
 Dr. Laing is active at the local, national, and international levels of pediatric oncology nursing.

-Tad McIlwraith, PhD, is Assistant Professor of Anthropology at the University of Guelph and a long time camp person.
+Tad McIlwraith, PhD, is Associate Professor of Anthropology at the University of Guelph and a long time camp person.
 His research and teaching interests include Indigenous land use in the context of mining and logging, relationships between Indigenous knowledge systems and science, Indigenous rights, and treaty relationships between Indigenous and non-Indigenous communities.
 His work is conducted in collaboration with Indigenous communities in British Columbia.